hadmacker/asd_notes/README.md

 > Autism is a neurological condition that affects individuals in different ways, and there is no one-size-fits-all presentation of autism.

+## Isn’t everyone a little autistic?

+> Everyone gets short of breath sometimes, but not everyone has asthma.

-## How to disclose an Autism diagnosis to child
+# How to disclose an Autism diagnosis to child

 ### Resources